DSpace/RestContract/submissioncclicenses.md

 The fields are questions to be answered when assigning the license

 ## Search CC License
-**/api/config/submissioncclicenseurl/search/rightsByQuestions**

-The endpoints above don't return the url that will also be needed to add the license to the metadata.
+**/api/config/submissioncclicenseurls/search/rightsByQuestions**

+This endpoint is used to obtain the final CC License URI after (optionally) providing answers for the given license.
-It cannot be provided in the endpoints above as the url can differ depending on the answers that are provided.
-The answers are only required if the endpoints above return them.
+The URI may differ depending on the answers that are provided, and answers are only required if the given license requires them.
+To use this endpoint, you must first request information about a specific license using the `/api/config/submissioncclicenses/<:license-name>` endpoint above.

 Parameters:
-* license: the ID of the license (e.g. standard, publicdomain, …)
+* license: the ID of the license.
+This identifier must be a license returned from the `/api/config/submissioncclicenses` endpoint (e.g. standard, publicdomain, …)
-* answer_X: List of answers (e.g. answer_commercial=y&answer_derivatives=sa)
+* answer_X: List of answers.
+X must be a valid field ID returned from `/api/config/submissioncclicenses/<:license-name>`, and the answer value must be a valid value ID for that field.  (e.g. answer_commercial=y&answer_derivatives=sa)

 If the combination of the license and the answers is valid, it will return the license URI.